tomjoht/learnapidoc/_docs/testing_your_documentation/testingdocs_testing_assumptions.md

 We must also remember that users may have deep knowledge in another technical area outside of the domain we're writing in.
 For example, the user may be a Java expert but a novice when it comes to JavaScript, and vice versa.

-{: .tip}
 To read more about how specialized language makes technical documentation difficult to understand, see [Reducing the complexity of technical language](https://idratherbewriting.com/simplifying-complexity/reducing-the-complexity-of-technical-language.html) in my series on Simplifying Complexity.

 ## Solutions for addressing different audiences

 The solution to addressing different audiences doesn't involve writing entirely different sets of documentation (although conceptually, that might be a good strategy in some situations).
-You can link potentially unfamiliar terms to a glossary or reference section where beginners can ramp up on the basics.
+You can link potentially unfamiliar terms to a [glossary](docapis_glossary_section.html) or [getting started tutorial](docapis_doc_getting_started_section.html) where beginners can ramp up on the basics.

 You can likewise provide links to separate, advanced topics for those scenarios when you want to give some power-level instruction but don't want to hold a user's hand through the whole process.
 You don't have to offer just one path through the doc set.